Debt & Budgeting

 Richify's AI agents model both snowball and avalanche methods against your specific Canadian debts — showing the exact timeline and total interest cost for each approach in CAD.

-Ready to put the snowball method to work for you?
+Track every account and put the snowball method to work — in one app.